amat55/java-ds-implementations/README.md

 Each data structure includes:

-Concept Explanation
+- Concept Explanation

-Code Implementation (in Python, C++, and Java)
+- Code Implementation in Java

-Common Interview Questions
+- Common Interview Questions

-Real-World Use Cases
+- Real-World Use Cases

 ## 🛠 Languages Used